marmelab/yolo/README.md

 # Yolo

 Are you fed up with typos.
-Have you lost several hours debugging code, only to find out that you just mistyped a property name.
+Have you lost several hours debuggnig code, only to find out that you just mitsyped a property name.

 ![oh the misery](https://www.meme-arsenal.com/memes/a70d89edddba0952c58e4b11e2beafa5.jpg)